snehamaria1105/-UselessProject/README.md

 *A welcome page of the website*

 Screenshot2<br><img  src="home.png" width="300" />
-*Landing page where you start your aunty-safe journey*
+*Landing page where you start your Aunty-safe journey*

 Screenshot3<br><img  src="location.png" width="300"/>
-*A dropdown from where you can select you initial and final destination*
+*A dropdown from where you can select your initial and final destinations*

 Screenshot4<br><img  src="map.png" width="300" />
 *The window that shows a useless but "smart" path in which you can avoid all the judging aunties on the way*